Shifting sustainability from catchy motto to mainstream business model.

 Innovation Forum serves as a collaborative platform that brings together stakeholders from across the value chain and supply chain.
 We facilitate sustainability events, stakeholder engagements, and publish content with the aim of fostering discussions that drive innovation and strategy-building for sustainable practices in food systems, apparel, packaging, and various other sectors.
 Our conferences are widely recognized for delivering a conducive environment for meaningful dialogues, where we strive to involve a diverse range of stakeholders in the conversation.

 The Future of Food and Beverage Conference is our flagship event in that industry.
-This will now be our fifth installment of this event, hosted every year in the US and in Europe.
-For 2024, we are seeing this evolve with a greater focus on placing farmers at the center of these conversations and with policy changes impacting the internal resource allocation of some of the major food brands in the world.
+We are seeing this evolve with a greater focus on placing farmers at the center of these conversations and with policy changes impacting the internal resource allocation of some of the major food brands in the world.

-Emily, what can we expect at year’s Future of Food and Beverage USA?
+Emily, what can we expect at The Future of Food and Beverage USA?

 We’ll be bringing together key stakeholders from the public sector and private sector to discuss areas such as water stewardship, regenerative agriculture, climate action, soil health amongst other of the most pressing issues facing the food and beverage industry today.